These Photos Take You Into The Makeshift Community Pressed Against The Border Wall

 In 2016, he was in Mexico photographing the border, trying to answer the question of what it’s like to have a neighbor (with whom you are at peace) erecting a barrier between you.
 “In the process of making that story,” he tells Fast Company, “I happened upon several families whose houses or shelters were actually backed up against the wall itself, but I did not have time to explore their lives further.
 So I said, ‘I’m going to do the story I should have done in the first place,’ then went back and sought out these people.”

 Looking north from Mexico, a new wall is under construction–part of a long-term project accelerated during the George W. Bush administration and continued during the Obama years.
-It’s in the form of a chain link fence topped with razor wire, like something you’d see surrounding a high-security prison.
+It’s in the form of a chain-link fence topped with razor wire, like something you’d see surrounding a high-security prison.
 But the old wall that rises from the rolling hills is heavy rust-colored corrugated tin.
-In some places, the old wall is paired with another on the opposite side of the ridge, leaving no-man’s land in the center; in other spots, there’s no wall at all.
+In some places, the old wall is paired with another on the opposite side of the ridge, leaving a no-man’s land in the center; in other spots, there’s no wall at all.
 A gap in the wall six miles inland from the ocean is a prime position for lookouts, eyes peeled 24/7 for border patrol officers.
 Locals call it el nido del aguila–the eagle’s nest.

-Along the wall, Delano met a woman who had lived in the U.S. for 20 years, and her Cuban husband.
-She ran a taco stand and wouldn’t let him pay for his meal.
+Along the wall, Delano met a woman who had lived in the U.S. for 20 years with her Cuban husband.
+She ran a taco stand and wouldn’t let Delano pay for his meal.
 He met a homeless man 1,600 miles from his previous life in the state of Michoacán, near Mexico City.
 Delano also ran into a surprising number of Haitians who were stuck in Tijuana, trying to scrape together a living with limited Spanish.
-Just about everyone living along the wall does so without plumbing, and electricity is ripped the power grid illegally.
+Just about everyone living along the wall does so without plumbing, and electricity is ripped from the power grid illegally.

 “We’re talking about people who are really on the fringes of Mexican society, and they don’t want to go home.
 Either they have debt or they have shame or they can’t afford it outright,” Delano says.
 “Several of the men I met had children who are U.S. citizens.
 Part of the reason for wanting to remain there is the hope that they can get back, reunited with their families.
 Their wives are living up north, so they’re caught between two places.”